pruuk/cs50finalproject/README.md

 Calabe will focus on the Python code that controls in game objects, scripts, actions, etc. Malia will be focusing on updating the web portal.
 Both Calabe and Malia will write the game story content.

-Homeworld Gaius will be a MUD based in a world that is slightly smaller thanm Earth with three moons that are roughly the same size.
+Homeworld Gaius will be a MUD based in a world that is slightly smaller than Earth with three moons that are roughly the same size.
 The technology level for this world will be roughly equivolent to Roman times.

 We will host the MUD so it can be logged into soon.
 URL TBD.